 Owning a horse is a big responsibility.
 You work hard to ensure your equine best friend is well cared-for.
 This includes doing everything possible to protect against disease.
 What can be done to prevent a disease that can’t always be controlled with a vaccine but can cause devastating results?
 This is the dilemma now facing the horse community with equine herpes myeloencephlopathy (EHM).
+Read on to learn more about this disease in our horses.

 The first sign of the disease is often fever, which can go unnoticed.
 About seven to 10 days later, the most common symptoms include hind limb weakness and/or incoordination, incontinence (dribbling urine) and stumbling.
 These signs can worsen into more severe neurological symptoms such as sitting like a dog, severe ataxia, paresis (“drunk walking” and weakness), and difficulty getting up.
 The worse the clinical signs, the worse the prognosis.
 Those that can’t get up are often humanely euthanized.